-7. Seattle at Carolina: Now that Seahawks coach Mike Holmgren accomplished his main goal of winning the NFC West, he can concentrate on the little things as he gets ready for the playoffs.
-He changed deep snappers because the timing of his kicking game was off due to bad snaps.
+8. Seattle at Carolina: Now that Seahawks coach Mike Holmgren accomplished his main goal of winning the NFC West, he can concentrate on the little things as he gets ready for the playoffs.
+He changed deep snappers because the timing of his kicking game is off due to bad snaps.
 He's trying to get better production out of his running offense, particularly struggling Shaun Alexander.
 Holmgren would like to finish the season with three more wins and has a chance to do that; Seattle is playing the Panthers, Ravens and Falcons in the final three weeks.

 The Panthers are playing for pride -- and to save coach John Fox's job.
 If the Panthers lose, they will have a 1-6 record at home, which doesn't sit well with the fans.

-8. Atlanta at Tampa Bay: The Falcons are trying to move forward after first-year coach Bobby Petrino left on Tuesday to take the Arkansas head coaching job and Michael Vick received a 23-month jail sentence on Monday.
+9. Atlanta at Tampa Bay: The Falcons are trying to move forward after first-year coach Bobby Petrino left on Tuesday to take the Arkansas head coaching job and Michael Vick received a 23-month jail sentence on Monday.
 Although players may have welcomed Petrino's departure, it's going to be hard to give their best effort at the end of the season, although everyone's performance is being reviewed.

-9. Tennessee at Kansas City: For weeks, the Titans had the edge in the race for the AFC's final wild-card spot, but now they are in trouble with a 7-6 record.
+10. Tennessee at Kansas City: For weeks, the Titans had the edge in the race for the AFC's final wild-card spot, but now they are in trouble with a 7-6 record.
 They have fallen behind the Browns and need a break to stay in contention.
 They should be able defeat the Chiefs (4-9), even though Kansas City is a tough place to play.

 Thanks to Albert Haynesworth, Kyle Vanden Bosch and others, along with a great scheme, the Titans have a fierce defensive line that will give trouble to a banged-up, struggling Chiefs offensive line.
 This could be a tough day for Chiefs quarterback Brodie Croyle.

 John Clayton, a member of the Pro Football Hall of Fame writers' wing, is a senior writer for ESPN.com.
-National columnist Gene Wojciechowski in Foxborough, Mass., contributed to this column.